MyreMylar/pygame_gui/docs/source/theme_reference/theme_vertical_scroll_bar.rst

 Colours
 -------

-:class:`UIVerticalScrollBar <.UIVerticalScrollBar>` makes use of these colour parameters in a 'colours' block:
+:class:`UIVerticalScrollBar <.UIVerticalScrollBar>` makes use of these colour parameters in a 'colours' block.
+All of these colours can also be a colour gradient:

- - "**dark_bg**" - The background colour of the 'back' of the scroll bar, the colour of the track that the scroll bar moves along.
+ - "**dark_bg**" - The background colour/gradient of the 'back' of the scroll bar, the colour of the track that the scroll bar moves along.
- - "**normal_border**" - The colour of the border around the scroll bar.
+ - "**normal_border**" - The colour/gradient of the border around the scroll bar.

 Misc
 ----

 :class:`UIVerticalScrollBar <.UIVerticalScrollBar>` accepts the following miscellaneous parameters in a 'misc' block:

+ - "**shape**" - Can be one of 'rectangle' or 'rounded_rectangle'.
+Different shapes for this UI element.
+ - "**shape_corner_radius**" - Only used if our shape is 'rounded_rectangle'.
+It sets the radius used for the rounded corners.
  - "**border_width**" - the width in pixels of the border around the bar.
 Defaults to 1.
  - "**shadow_width**" - the width in pixels of the shadow behind the bar.
 Defaults to 1.